Our Vision, Mission and Values

 Fair Wisconsin, represented by Lambda Legal, became the sole intervening party in a lawsuit challenging the domestic partnership registry in 2010.
 Wisconsin Family Action and the Alliance Defense Fund asserted that the registry violated our state’s constitutional ban on marriage equality and civil unions.
 In June of 2011, the Dane County Circuit Court upheld the registry in a strong victory for fairness.
 Our opponents have appealed that decision, which was upheld in December 2012.
 A subsequent appeal was filed with the Wisconsin State Supreme Court, which accepted the case in June 2013.

-During the 2011 Capitol protests in Madison, Fair Wisconsin was proud to be the first LGBT organization in the country to stand in solidarity with our union brothers and sisters.
+During the 2011 Capitol protests in Madison, Fair Wisconsin was proud to be the first LGBTQ organization in the country to stand in solidarity with our union brothers and sisters.
 We gained national attention for our bold statement, appearing on MSNBC’s The Ed Schultz Show to discuss our involvement in the worker’s rights movement.

 Since that time, Fair Wisconsin has played a critical role in advancing equality in local communities, including the passage of domestic partner benefits for gay and lesbian employees in Milwaukee County and the cities of Appleton, Racine, Manitowoc, Eau Claire, Kenosha, Janesville and Stevens Point.
 We were also able to support a successful bipartisan effort to protect an inclusive pupil nondiscrimination law from repeal in late 2011.

-In 2013, Fair Wisconsin merged with another successful Wisconsin LGBT education and advocacy organization, Equality Wisconsin, a co-founder of the 2006 Fair Wisconsin campaign.
+In 2013, Fair Wisconsin merged with another successful Wisconsin LGBTQ education and advocacy organization, Equality Wisconsin, a co-founder of the 2006 Fair Wisconsin campaign.
 Originally incorporated as Center Advocates in 2001, this organization included elements of the LGBT Alliance for Equality and the Human Rights League.
 The organization changed its name to Equality Wisconsin in 2009 to better reflect its mission.

 Equality Wisconsin helped gay and lesbian couples gain access to family health insurance benefits and recognition through domestic partner initiatives at the City of Milwaukee (2001), Milwaukee Public Schools (2007-8), Milwaukee County (2011), and the City of Racine (2012).
-Equality Wisconsin won state resources to increase services to low-income and at risk LGBT people in the 18 counties in the Madison and Milwaukee metropolitan areas in 2007.
+Equality Wisconsin won state resources to increase services to low-income and at risk LGBTQ people in the 18 counties in the Madison and Milwaukee metropolitan areas in 2007.
 The organization has helped train State of Wisconsin employees on gender identity, won protections for transgender and gender-non-conforming Milwaukee residents in 2007, and played a leading role in a statewide effort to add gender identity protections to Wisconsin law.